9veedz/4leggedspiderbot/README.md

 A 4-legged (12-servo) walking robot controlled by an ESP32, with a built-in WiFi access point and web-based control interface for live tuning, calibration, and gait control — no app required, just a browser.

-> ⚠️ This is an ongoing hobby project — still actively being developed and subject to changes.

 >  **This project is sponsored by [PCBWay](https://www.pcbway.com)!**

-Many thanks to PCBway for sponsoring this project with high-quality PCBs.
+Many thanks to PCBWay for sponsoring this project with high-quality PCBs.
 As a small hobby project with no real following or funding, being approached by PCBWay for sponsorship genuinely means a lot.
 I'm truly grateful for the support — it's what made getting real boards in my hands possible.
 More details in the [sponsor section](#sponsor--pcbway) below.

+> ⚠️ This is an ongoing hobby project — still actively being developed and subject to changes.
 ## Demo

 **Walking gait**